‘Lean On Me,’ ‘Lovely Day’ singer Bill Withers dies at 81

 He was awarded Grammys as a songwriter for “Ain’t No Sunshine” in 1971 and for “Just the Two Of Us” in 1981.
 In 1987, Bill received his ninth Grammy nomination and third Grammy as a songwriter for the re-recording of the 1972 hit “ Lean on Me” by Club Nouveau.

 He was inducted into the Rock and Roll Hall of Fame in 2015 by Stevie Wonder.
 Withers thanked his wife as well as the R&B pioneers who helped his career like Ray Jackson, Al Bell and Booker T. Jones.
 He also got in a few jabs at the record industry, saying A&R stood for “antagonistic and redundant.”
+Withers also was inducted into the Songwriters Hall of Fame in 2005.

-His music has been sampled and covered by such artists as BlackStreet’s “No Diggity,” Will Smith’s version of “ Just the Two Of Us, ” Black Eyed Peas’ “Bridging The Gap” and Twista’s “Sunshine.”
+His music has been covered by such artists as Barbra Streisand, Michael Jackson, Aretha Franklin, Tom Jones, Linda Ronstadt, Paul McCartney, Sting, Johnny Mathis, Aaron Neville, Al Jarreau, Mick Jagger, Nancy Wilson, Diana Ross.
+His music has been sampled for BlackStreet’s “No Diggity,” Will Smith’s version of “ Just the Two Of Us, ” Black Eyed Peas’ “Bridging the Gap” and Twista’s “Sunshine.”
 The song “Lean on Me” was the title theme of a 1989 movie starring Morgan Freeman.

 His songs are often used on the big screen, including “The Hangover,” “28 Days,” “American Beauty,” “Jerry Maguire,” “Crooklyn,” “Flight,” “Beauty Shop,” “The Secret Life of Pets” and “Flight.”